 Catapilla interview with Robert Calvert

-A founding member of progressive rock band Catapilla which was formed in the late 1960s Calvert appears on both their albums, 1971’s eponymous Catapilla and 1972’s Changes.
+Robert Calvert is a founding member of progressive rock band Catapilla.
+He played on both of their albums, 1971’s eponymous ‘Catapilla’ and 1972’s ‘Changes’.

 Where and when did you grow up?
 Was music a big part of your family life?
 Did the local music scene influence you or inspire you to play music?